pinglainstitute/energy-gdp-emissions/README.md

 1. `Data coverage`: set a threshold of 0.8 to filter the features (For G20 and All countries, this method was used to filter the countries meet the threshold)

 2. `Interpolation`: forward fill interpolation was conducted to deal with missing data which meet the data coverage threshold

+Variables containing 'cumulative_', 'temperature_', '_including_luc' are excluded due to the dependency and causality issues.

 ### Code
 * [Step 3-1 Feature Selections](https://github.com/pinglainstitute/energy-gdp-emissions/blob/main/code/03_01_Feature_Selections.ipynb)